dlesbre/bibtex-autocomplete/README.md

 - `-O --no-output` don't write any output files (except the one specified by `--dump-data`)

 - `-v --verbose` verbose mode shows more info.
 It details entries as they are being processed and shows a summary of new fields and their source at the end.
 Using it more then once prints debug info (up to four times).
 - `-s --silent` hide info and progressbar.
 Keep showing warnings and errors.
-Use twice to also hide warnings, thrice to also hide errors and four times to also hide critical error, effectively killing all output.
+Use twice to also hide warnings, thrice to also hide errors and four times to also hide critical errors, effectively killing all output.
-- `-n --no-color` don't color use ANSI codes to color and stylise output
+- `-n --no-color` don't use ANSI codes to color and stylise output

 - `--version` show version number
 - `-h --help` show help